What kit should my Beaver bring?

 At the end of the camp, we may send your Beaver home with some equipment or part of a tent that needs cleaning or drying.
 Please return it clean and dry at the next Beaver Colony meeting.

-How can we contact my Beaver at the camp?
+- How can we contact our children at the camp?

-It really is better not to.
-If there is an emergency we will be in touch but generally contact with home will only make any tendency to homesickness worse.
+It really is better not to!
+If there is an emergency we will be in touch, but generally contact with home will only make any tendency to homesickness worse.
 Talking to Mum or Dad makes them remember what they are missing!
-If you have an emergency, then please call our designated Home Contact.
+If you have an emergency, then please call our designated In Touch Contact.

 - What are washing and toilet facilities like?

 All of the sites we use have permanent toilet blocks.
 Some have both hot and cold water, a few have showers.
-We try very hard to make sure that every Beaver washes and brushes their teeth every day, but do check their soap and flannel when they get home to find out!
+We try very hard to make sure that every Beaver washes and brushes their teeth every day, but do check their towel and toothbrush when they get home to find out!